 While this jacket offers more overall protection from the elements than any other parka we reviewed, it's not the most "stylish."

 The Expedition Parka is a tank, and we did not experience any abnormal wear and tear issues during our test.
 We ranked this jacket a 10 out of 10 on the durability scale.

 The zippers on this jacket are some of the largest on the market and the Velcro closures are burly and held up well to the stresses of the massive outer fabric.
 With a lifetime guarantee, one can be assured that their investment is protected.

-We loved the burly shell fabric of the Canada Goose Expedition for hard-working chores in brutally cold temps.
+We loved the burly shell fabric for hard-working chores in brutally cold temps.

 Shoveling snow in the front walkway is almost too much for this jacket.
 We quickly overheated thanks to the large amounts of down fill.
 This parka is better suited to more sedentary pursuits in really cold climates.

 The Canada Goose Expedition is one of the warmest and most burly jackets available, and it will keep you warm and happy if you have to spend extended time outside in the winter whether you live in Fairbanks, AK or Ithaca, NY.
-Despite being a niche parka when compared with many others in this review, no other jacket can compare when it comes to warmth, which is why we've made this jacket our Top Pick for Extreme Cold.
+Despite being a niche parka when compared with many others in this review, only the thin-skinned Khumbu can compare when it comes to warmth, which is why we've made this jacket our Top Pick for Extreme Cold.
 There is a reason why Canada Goose parkas have such a dedicated following, people who swear by its use when the temperatures drop and the snow starts flying.